Sector Outline Finland: Renewable Heating

 The largest individual source in the current heating mix are wood fuels, representing nearly a half of the heat production for district heating, and three quarters for industrial applications.
 Amongst the industry, the traditionally large but still growing share of renewable fuels, mostly black liquor, is attributable to the forest industry’s role as one major consumer.
 In further support of the transition, power utilities are increasingly electrifying their processes and actively investing in heat pumps, flue gas scrubbers and electric boilers.

-Finland is a leader in district heating within the Nordic countries, boasting one of the highest per capita usages globally.
+Finland, alongside the rest of the Nordics, is a leader in district heating, boasting one of the highest per capita usages globally.
 The country has developed an extensive and efficient district heating network that is continuously upgraded and expanded.
-This system effectively integrates various energy sources and allows for the utilisation of waste heat from industrial processes, including Power-to-X facilities.
+This system effectively integrates various energy sources and allows for the utilisation of waste heat from industrial processes, including Power-to-X facilities and data centres.